 Despite significant progress, the disparate nature of health sector data systems presents significant challenges in establishing supporting national data sets to support clinical practice performance analysis and benchmarks.
-The NBA will seek alternative methodologies, such as product utilisation reviews, directed information requests, and targeted clinical audits, to further improve the availability and veracity of blood sector data.
+The NBA will seek alternative methodologies, such as targeted clinical audits, to further improve the availability and veracity of blood sector data.